Automatic Clustering for Unsupervised Risk Diagnosis of Vehicle Driving for Smart Road: Methodology

 \subsection{Indicator-guided Feature Extraction}

+Features play a key role in improving the quality of machine learning, which serves to bridge the gap between raw data and algorithm inputs \cite{Guyon2003}.
 For risk clustering, feature extraction is expected to derive and construct information that is effective to distinguish between risk and safety.
-Feature extraction and selection plays a key role in improving the quality of machine learning, which serves to bridge the gap between raw data and algorithm input \cite{Guyon2003}.
-High interpretability is critical for convincing and useful results, since risk patterns and underlying mechanisms can be highly important for countermeasures and safety enhancement.
+High interpretability is also critical for convincing and useful results.
 In addition, since risk detection is inherently an imbalanced problem, efficient features should be able to emphasise the learning on minority instances.
-Moreover, the features should be designed in line with convex clustering, to facilitate CVIs to deliver a fair and reliable estimation on clustering performance.
+Moreover, the features should be designed in line with convex clustering, to facilitate CVIs to deliver a fair and reliable estimation on clustering quality.